The Wirral Peninsula has many walking routes, including coastal routes, country parks, woodland trails, and even a walk to Hilbre Island.

 It’s a great way to admire Wirral’s incredible coastline!

-I participated last year and raised money for Action on Pre-eclampsia (APEC).
+I participated and raised money for Action on Pre-eclampsia (APEC).
 Both my son and I survived pre-eclampsia, and I wanted to give back to this wonderful cause.

-You can find the entire route and register to take part here.
+Find the entire route and register to take part here.

 I hope this article has given you a few ideas for your next Wirral walk!
 I feel so fortunate to have all these routes on my doorstep.
 Let me know your favourite Wirral walking route in the comments.